 Dimensions and weight

-● While values for the Toledo remain low, many major mechanical fixes and restoration aren’t yet financially viable.
-Try to buy an example in the best possible condition.
+• While values for the Toledo remain low, many major mechanical fixes and restoration aren’t yet financially viable, unless you are planning on undertaking it all at home.
+Try to buy an example in the best possible condition regardless of your plans though.

-● A little oil smoke on start up isn’t a disaster, but make sure it goes away once the engine is warmed up.
+• A little oil smoke on start up isn’t a disaster – it’s to be expected – but make sure it goes away once the engine is warmed through.

-● 1500 models are known to suffer from bottom end troubles.
-Some noise at start up is okay, but listen out for any grumbling on a longer test drive.
+• 1500 models are known to suffer from bottom end troubles.
+It wasn’t the most refined when it was launched, so some noise at start up is okay, but listen out for any grumbling on a longer test drive.

-● The Toledo’s steering should be sharp and accurate.
-Any play is likely down to worn bushings (a cheap fix) or the rack itself (less likely but a little more pricey).
+• The Toledo’s steering should be sharp and accurate.
+Any play is likely down to worn bushes, which is a cheap fix, although it could be the rack itself.
+Less likely, but a rack rebuild or full replacement will be a little more pricey.

 1972: Front disc brakes becomes standard across the range